Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 We study the following two domain settings:

-The first setting creates a clear separation between the two branches, whereas the second introduces overlap between the active-variable ranges, making the conditional structure less trivially identifiable from the returned objective values.
+The first setting cleanly separates the two branches, whereas the second introduces overlap, making the conditional structure less trivially identifiable from the objective values.
+Experiments with multi-level conditional hierarchies are presented in \cref{apx:nested-conditional-activation}.